gamedevware/charon/docs/advanced/modding.rst

 Shipping the Editor with Your Game
 -----------------------------------

-Charon is a .NET tool and requires the **.NET 8 Runtime** or later on the player's machine.
-You can verify what is installed with:
+Charon is a .NET tool, so the player's machine needs .NET installed.
+What exactly is required depends on which of the two options below you pick.
+Verify what is present with:

 .. code-block:: bash

+   dotnet --list-sdks
    dotnet --list-runtimes

-If the runtime is missing, direct the player to the `.NET download page <https://dotnet.microsoft.com/download>`_.
+If .NET is missing, direct the player to the
+`.NET download page <https://dotnet.microsoft.com/download>`_.
 Some distribution platforms (e.g. Steam) can install the .NET Runtime automatically as a game dependency.

 There are two ways to run the editor:

-**On-demand via the .NET SDK (simplest, requires .NET 10 SDK):**
+**On-demand via the .NET SDK (simplest, requires the .NET SDK 10 or later):**

 .. code-block:: bash

    dnx dotnet-charon -- SERVER START --dataBase "./gamedata.json" --denySchemaEditing --launchDefaultBrowser

-**A bundled copy of a specific version (full control, no SDK required):**
+**A bundled copy of a specific version (full control, only the .NET 8 Runtime required):**

 Download the ``dotnet-charon`` package from
 `nuget.org <https://www.nuget.org/packages/dotnet-charon/>`_ (a ``.nupkg`` file is a ZIP archive)